 - psychosomatic syndromes…

-Other terms, such as “idiopathic pain disorder” in describing central sensitivity syndromes is also inaccurate, since recent research has provided a good understanding of the processes and commonalities behind central sensitivity disorders.
+Other terms, such as “idiopathic pain disorder” in describing central sensitivity syndromes are also inaccurate, since recent research has provided a good understanding of the processes and commonalities behind central sensitivity disorders.

 A further rather term used by some doctors – “fashionable diagnoses” – may be seen as dismissive and potentially damaging as rejects the very existence of the CSS disorders and the true suffering of the patients with these diseases (see “CS Symptoms” video below for some examples).